kayble289/alx-system_engineering-devops/0x02-shell_redirections/README.md

-thi scriptcreatesa list of words as input and prinsonly words thatappear e this script creates a list of words as input and prints only words that appear exactly once this script creates a list of words as input and prints only words that appear exactly as output
+thi scriptcreatesa list of words as input and prinsonly words thatappear e this script creates a list of words as input and prints only words that appear exactly once this script creates a list of words as input and prints only words that appear exactly as output this script displays lines containing a pattern from the file